 Y – The distance between the top edge of a control and the top edge of the parent container (screen if no parent container).

-On the Insert tab, open the Controls menu, and then add a Power BI tile control.
+On the Insert tab, open the Charts menu, and then add a Power BI tile control.

 Don't know how to add and configure a control?

 On the Data tab of the options panel, click or tap My Workspace for the Workspace setting.